Devilla/docs/frequently-asked-questions.md

 Yes, you can update the addresses and other resources pointed to by your name at any time.

-### Can I register a TLD of my own in the ENS?
+### Can I register a TLD of my own in the PNS?

-No. We consider ENS to be part of the 'global namespace' inhabited by DNS, and so we do our best not to pollute that namespace.
-ENS-specific TLDs are restricted to only .eth (on mainnet), or .eth and .test (on Ropsten), plus any special purpose TLDs such as those required to permit reverse lookups.
+No. We consider PNS to be part of the 'global namespace' inhabited by DNS, and so we do our best not to pollute that namespace.
+PNS-specific TLDs are restricted to only .eth (on mainnet), or .eth and .test (on Ropsten), plus any special purpose TLDs such as those required to permit reverse lookups.

 In addition to that, we are deploying support for importing DNS domains from the majority of DNS top-level domains using an integration that relies on DNSSEC.
-For details on those plans, please read [this post](https://medium.com/the-ethereum-name-service/upcoming-changes-to-the-ens-root-a1b78fd52b38).
+For details on those plans, please read [this post](https://medium.com/the-ethereum-name-service/upcoming-changes-to-the-pns-root-a1b78fd52b38).

-### Who owns the ENS rootnode?
+### Who owns the PNS rootnode?
 What powers does that grant them?

-The root node is presently owned by a multisig contract, with keys held by [trustworthy individuals in the Ethereum community](https://ens.domains/about#about-root).
+The root node is presently owned by a multisig contract, with keys held by [trustworthy individuals in the Ethereum community](https://pns.domains/about#about-root).
 We expect that this will be hands-off, with the root ownership only used to effect administrative changes, such as the introduction of a new TLD, or to recover from an emergency such as a critical vulnerability in a TLD registrar.

-The keyholders are drawn from respected members of the community, and with the exception of Nick Johnson, founder of ENS, are unaffiliated with ENS.
-We ask and expect them to exercise their individual judgement acting in the interests of the ENS community, rather than rubber-stamping requests made to them by ENS developers.
+The keyholders are drawn from respected members of the community, and with the exception of Nick Johnson, founder of PNS, are unaffiliated with PNS.
+We ask and expect them to exercise their individual judgement acting in the interests of the PNS community, rather than rubber-stamping requests made to them by PNS developers.

-Since the owner of a node can change ownership of a subnode (unless they have otherwise locked it from their control), the owner of the root can change any node in the ENS tree.
-This means that the keyholders can replace the contracts that govern issuing and managing domains, giving them ultimate control over the structure of the ENS system and the names registered in it.
+Since the owner of a node can change ownership of a subnode (unless they have otherwise locked it from their control), the owner of the root can change any node in the PNS tree.
+This means that the keyholders can replace the contracts that govern issuing and managing domains, giving them ultimate control over the structure of the PNS system and the names registered in it.
 However, the root key holders have locked control of the .eth registrar contract, which means that even keyholders cannot affect the ownership of .eth domains.

 The keyholders are still capable of doing the followings: